-There are several key differences between fiberglass and porcelain tubs, and understanding these differences can help inform your choice between the two.
-More and more homeowners are opting for fiberglass alternatives to the heavy and expensive ceramic-covered metal tubs of years past.
+There are several key differences between porcelain and fiberglass bathtubs, and understanding these differences can help inform your choice between the two.
+More and more homeowners are opting for fiberglass alternatives to the heavy, expensive ceramic-covered metal tubs of years past.

 Differences in Price

 Fiberglass tubs are typically less than half the cost of their porcelain counterparts.
 This has to do with the way that fiberglass tubs are manufactured.
 Molded fiberglass products are more easily mass-produced than iron and porcelain tubs.

 Differences in Cleaning

 One area where fiberglass tubs do not shine as brightly, literally and figuratively, over their traditional porcelain counterparts is in maintenance.
 Porcelain tubs hold up well over time, and can be cleaned with relatively harsh chemicals without much risk of stripping the porcelain from the iron.

 Once rust takes hold, it is only a matter of time before the unit must be replaced, as no amount of grinding or sandblasting will completely remove the cancer from the metal.
-Fiberglass tubs, on the other hand, are more forgiving when it comes to exposure to dampness, and holding up after a leak.
+Fiberglass tubs, on the other hand, are more forgiving when it comes to exposure to dampness and holding up after a leak.

 Longevity is another key difference between the two types of tubs.
 Like other lightweight materials, fiberglass can be rather brittle and porous.
 That porosity makes it susceptible to absorbing water over time, which makes cleaning more difficult and can eventually lead to wood rot or warping in the materials beneath the tub.

 Over time, fiberglass is also more susceptible to scratching, discoloration and cracking than porcelain.
 With heavy use, some fiberglass tubs won't last longer than a dozen years.
 Fiberglass covered with an acrylic coating can hold up better against this wear and tear, although this will also up the cost of your tub.